 Park National (PRK) Downgraded by Zacks Investment Research to “Hold”

-Park National (NYSEAMERICAN:PRK) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research report issued to clients and investors on Tuesday, March 20th.
+Zacks Investment Research downgraded shares of Park National (NYSEAMERICAN:PRK) from a buy rating to a hold rating in a research report released on Thursday.

 According to Zacks, “Park National Corporation is the bank holding company for The Park National Bank, The Richland Trust Company, Century National Bank, The First-Knox National Bank of Mount Vernon, United Bank, N.A., Second National Bank, The Security National Bank and Trust Co. and The Citizens National Bank of Urbana. “

-Park National (NYSEAMERICAN:PRK) last posted its quarterly earnings data on Monday, January 22nd.
-The financial services provider reported $1.48 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $1.51 by ($0.03).
+Park National (NYSEAMERICAN:PRK) last announced its quarterly earnings data on Monday, January 22nd.
+The financial services provider reported $1.48 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $1.51 by ($0.03).
 Park National had a net margin of 28.22% and a return on equity of 12.74%.
-The company had revenue of $85.27 million for the quarter, compared to analyst estimates of $84.71 million.
+The business had revenue of $85.27 million during the quarter, compared to analyst estimates of $84.71 million.

+The company also recently announced a quarterly dividend, which was paid on Friday, March 9th.
+Shareholders of record on Friday, February 16th were paid a $0.94 dividend.
+This represents a $3.76 annualized dividend and a yield of 3.69%.
+The ex-dividend date of this dividend was Thursday, February 15th.

-In other news, Director Robert E. Oneill sold 368 shares of the stock in a transaction that occurred on Tuesday, February 20th.
-The stock was sold at an average price of $103.13, for a total transaction of $37,951.84.
-Following the transaction, the director now owns 7,330 shares in the company, valued at approximately $755,942.90.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+In other Park National news, Director Robert E. Oneill sold 368 shares of the company’s stock in a transaction that occurred on Tuesday, February 20th.
+The shares were sold at an average price of $103.13, for a total value of $37,951.84.
+Following the completion of the sale, the director now owns 7,330 shares of the company’s stock, valued at $755,942.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-Hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. increased its stake in shares of Park National by 1.1% in the 4th quarter.
-BlackRock Inc. now owns 872,069 shares of the financial services provider’s stock worth $90,696,000 after acquiring an additional 9,693 shares during the last quarter.
-Dimensional Fund Advisors LP increased its stake in shares of Park National by 4.5% in the 3rd quarter.
-Dimensional Fund Advisors LP now owns 302,117 shares of the financial services provider’s stock worth $32,626,000 after acquiring an additional 13,117 shares during the last quarter.
-First Trust Advisors LP increased its stake in shares of Park National by 8.9% in the 4th quarter.
-First Trust Advisors LP now owns 224,653 shares of the financial services provider’s stock worth $23,364,000 after acquiring an additional 18,319 shares during the last quarter.
-Geode Capital Management LLC increased its stake in shares of Park National by 0.7% in the 4th quarter.
-Geode Capital Management LLC now owns 114,250 shares of the financial services provider’s stock worth $11,881,000 after acquiring an additional 839 shares during the last quarter.
-Finally, Schwab Charles Investment Management Inc. increased its stake in shares of Park National by 3.9% in the 4th quarter.
-Schwab Charles Investment Management Inc. now owns 90,919 shares of the financial services provider’s stock worth $9,456,000 after acquiring an additional 3,379 shares during the last quarter.
+Several hedge funds have recently modified their holdings of PRK.
+Summit Financial Strategies Inc. grew its position in Park National by 24.8% in the fourth quarter.
+Summit Financial Strategies Inc. now owns 2,396 shares of the financial services provider’s stock valued at $249,000 after purchasing an additional 476 shares in the last quarter.
+Victory Capital Management Inc. grew its position in Park National by 6.4% in the fourth quarter.
+Victory Capital Management Inc. now owns 9,052 shares of the financial services provider’s stock valued at $941,000 after purchasing an additional 548 shares in the last quarter.
+American International Group Inc. grew its position in Park National by 8.1% in the third quarter.
+American International Group Inc. now owns 8,961 shares of the financial services provider’s stock valued at $968,000 after purchasing an additional 670 shares in the last quarter.
+Geode Capital Management LLC grew its position in Park National by 0.7% in the fourth quarter.
+Geode Capital Management LLC now owns 114,250 shares of the financial services provider’s stock valued at $11,881,000 after purchasing an additional 839 shares in the last quarter.
+Finally, Asset Dedication LLC grew its position in Park National by 273.1% in the fourth quarter.
+Asset Dedication LLC now owns 1,306 shares of the financial services provider’s stock valued at $135,000 after purchasing an additional 956 shares in the last quarter.

-TRADEMARK VIOLATION WARNING: “Park National (PRK) Downgraded by Zacks Investment Research to “Hold”” was published by Macon Daily and is owned by of Macon Daily.
-If you are accessing this piece on another site, it was illegally copied and republished in violation of U.S. and international trademark & copyright legislation.
-The correct version of this piece can be read at https://macondaily.com/2018/03/31/park-national-prk-cut-to-hold-at-zacks-investment-research-updated.html.
+TRADEMARK VIOLATION WARNING: This piece was first reported by Macon Daily and is owned by of Macon Daily.
+If you are reading this piece on another site, it was illegally copied and reposted in violation of international copyright & trademark legislation.
+The correct version of this piece can be viewed at https://macondaily.com/2018/04/06/park-national-prk-downgraded-by-zacks-investment-research-to-hold.html.

 Park National Corporation (Park) is a financial holding company.
 Park’s principal business consists of owning and supervising its subsidiaries.
 Park’s banking operations are conducted through The Park National Bank (Park National Bank).
 Its segments include Park National Bank, Guardian Financial Services Company (Guardian Finance) and SE Property Holdings, LLC (SEPH).